"Brother Scott" and The Book of Mormon Spiritual and Temporal Witnesses Presentation Session 3

 Scott also showed a picture of copper alloy ax heads from Chichen Itza.
 Again, conspicuous by its absence is any date.

 Then Scott showed a picture of an iron ax found in Costa Rica.
-Again, no date and what happened to Mesoamerica?
-Now we are talking Central America.
+Again, no date.
 Ironically (pun not intended), Hosler claimed that metallurgy did not occur in Mesoamerica until 800 AD.
 Nonetheless, I do think other historical evidence is good that metallurgy existed in the Americas during the Book of Mormon time frame.

 Scott next showed a picture of toys with wheels on them.
 Again, no date was given, however, Gordon F. Ekholm confirms that some of these Mexican toys go back until 1500 BC ("Wheeled Toys in Mexico," American Antiquity (April 1946), 11 (4): 222–228).
 However, Scott admitted that “we don’t see a lot of real artifacts of wheels” and he speculated why that was the case.

 Like the problem with the horse above, just because the wheel existed on toys doesn’t entail this is the type of wheel we are interested in.
 The Book of Mormon wheel isn’t a toy wheel; it’s supposedly a wheel associated with beast of burden like pulling chariots.
 The scientific community does not think these types of wheels were going on in the Americas prior to Columbus.

 The problem now becomes what was the nature of these chariots.
 It is only assumed these chariots had wheels to them.
 However, the Book of Mormon never specifically states that for their use in the Americas.

 However these problems work themselves out, Scott was playing the role of a defense attorney.
 He was causing enough doubt to get the audience to “doubt their doubts” and trust their witness from the Spirit before they give up on the Book of Mormon.